mediastuttgart/scrollr-docs/README.md

 ### Examples

-Initialize scrollr using jQuery, without generating markup and the use of custom classnames.
+Initialize scrollr using jQuery, custom classnames and with manual generated markup.

-*Note that if you change classnames you also have to adjust the stylesheet.*
+**Note that if you change classnames you also have to adjust the stylesheet.**

 ```html
 <div class="content">